 However, the team also discovered that many of those consuming it didn't know they were also being exposed to a health risk.

 With these latest discoveries, KHOU 11 News is presenting Investigative Reporter Mark Greenblatt’s findings in a comprehensive one-hour special.

-In the program (seen in the five parts below), you'll find out how state scientists found some of Texas’ water could pose a 1 in 400 cancer risk.
+In the program (seen in the attached video in five parts), you'll find out how state scientists found some of Texas’ water could pose a 1 in 400 cancer risk.

 You'll also find out how neighborhoods across the state have been getting illegal amounts of a particularly damaging form of radiation, an exposure that some say was “covered-up” by Texas officials.